-- 5. Despite these encouraging results, control of schistosomiasis and soil-transmitted helminths is virtually nonexistent in many countries in which the infections are highly endemic.
-This has led, in many parts of the developing world, to deplorable situations, in which the poorest sections of the population suffer high morbidity, yet scarcely have access to essential anthelminthic drugs. - 6.
-Based on the positive experience from countries that have implemented appropriate control measures, on accumulated scientific evidence, and on a broad consensus of key partners, WHO has defined a simple and comprehensive package to reduce the public health impact of schistosomiasis and soil-transmitted helminth infections.
+- 5. Despite these encouraging results, control of schistosomiasis and helminths is still weak or even nonexistent in many countries in which the infections are highly endemic.
+This has led, in many parts of the developing world, to deplorable situations, in which the poorest sections of the population suffer high morbidity, yet scarcely have access to essential anthelminthic drugs. - Based on the positive experience from countries that have implemented appropriate control measures, on accumulated scientific evidence, and on a broad consensus of key partners, WHO has defined a simple and comprehensive package to reduce the public health impact of schistosomiasis and soil-transmitted helminth infections.
 The cornerstone of the strategy for the control of morbidity due to these infections is chemotherapy.
-Repeated chemotherapy at regular intervals ensures that levels of infection are kept below those associated with morbidity.
+Clinical cases should at all times and in all places find adequate diagnosis and treatment and, if necessary referral, in the primary health care system.
+Diagnostic algorithms and anthelminthic drugs should be part of the routine operations, supply and cost-recovery mechanisms of health care services in all endemic areas.
+Repeated chemotherapy at regular intervals in high-risk groups can ensure that levels of infection are kept below those associated with morbidity.
 High-risk groups for schistosomiasis are school-age children and specific occupational groups, such as fishermen, irrigation workers, or other groups using infested water for their domestic purposes.
-High-risk groups for soil-transmitted helminth infections are women of child-bearing age and children.
+Highrisk groups for soil-transmitted helminth infections are women of child-bearing age and children.
 These groups can be reached through existing health care and educational structures and approaches.
 Even in areas where school enrolment rates are low, outreach activities can be designed to ensure good coverage.
-Control interventions targeted at school-age children not only yield an immediate benefit for these children, but also have a long-lasting effect on morbidity at a later age. - 7.
-In view of these facts, the control of disease due to schistosomiasis and soil-transmitted helminth infections deserves more and renewed attention and commitment.
+Control interventions targeted at school-age children not only yield an immediate benefit for these children, but also have a long-lasting effect on morbidity at a later age.
+Depending on the local epidemiology, interventions can be combined with the control of other helminthic infections, such as food borne trematodes, cysticercosis and lymphatic filariasis.
+Within control programmes, approaches should be designed to ensure and monitor drug quality and efficacy. - 7.
+In view of these facts, the control of disease due to schistosomiasis and helminth infections deserves more and renewed attention and commitment.
 Simple and sustainable control measures can relieve a generally underestimated, and unnecessary, disease burden in high-transmission areas.
-The following minimal targets, aimed at reducing morbidity by 80%, can be achieved by all countries in which such disease is endemic, as an integral part of the health system: - regular administration of chemotherapy to at least 75% of all school-age children at risk of morbidity by 2010; - access to essential anthelminthic drugs in health services in endemic areas, even at peripheral level, for the treatment of symptomatic cases, and of children, women and other groups at risk of morbidity. - 8.
-In order to reduce transmission more permanently, this strategy needs to be complemented by improved access to sanitation and clean water, and appropriate health education.
-As poor hygienic conditions are the underlying cause of most parasitic diseases, and of poverty-related communicable diseases in general, close cooperation with services and initiatives dealing with hygiene and hygiene-related diseases will help create the synergy needed to reduce both disease and poverty in general. - 9.
-Countries that have reached low levels of transmission should receive support and be encouraged to extend control objectives beyond reduction of morbidity, with the aim of permanently eliminating schistosomiasis and soil-transmitted helminth infections as a public health problem.
+The following minimal targets, aimed at reducing morbidity by 80%, can be achieved by all countries in which such disease is endemic, as an integral part of the primary health care system: - access to adequate diagnosis and essential anthelminthic drugs in all health services in all endemic areas, even at peripheral level, for the treatment of symptomatic cases and of children, women and other groups at risk of morbidity; - regular administration of chemotherapy to at least 75% of all school-age children at risk of morbidity by 2010; - sustained, community-based efforts to improve sanitation, clean water supply and health education. - 8.
+As poor hygienic conditions are the underlying cause of most parasitic diseases, and of poverty-related communicable diseases in general, close collaboration with services and initiatives dealing with hygiene, water management and education will help create the synergy needed to reduce both disease and poverty in general.
+In specific epidemiological conditions, environmental or chemical control of snails can be useful tools.

+9. Countries that have reached low levels of transmission should receive support and be encouraged to extend control objectives beyond reduction of morbidity, with the aim of permanently eliminating schistosomiasis and helminth infections as a public health problem.

-ACTION BY THE EXECUTIVE BOARD
+ACTION BY THE HEALTH ASSEMBLY

-10. The Executive Board is invited to note the report.
+10. The Health Assembly is invited to consider adoption of the resolution contained in resolution EB107.R12.